jun7/wyebadblock/README.md

 wyebab is shared by clients, So even nowadays, browsers spawn procs for each windows, wyebab keeps single server proc that makes less RAM and less CPU times.

-For example, while epiphay's webproc uses 240M RAM for [a page](http://simple-adblock.com/faq/testing-your-adblocker/), wyeb uses 160M for the same page.
+For example, while an epiphay's webproc uses 240M RAM for [a page](http://simple-adblock.com/faq/testing-your-adblocker/), wyeb uses 160M for the same page.
-Of course the adblock uses 80M but not gain.
+Of course wyebab uses 80M but not gain.

 Don't worry, wyebab wills quit automatically when there is no client and 30 secs past.